wowrj/rjzhu.github.io/content/authors/admin/_index.md

     url: https://www.ecnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: I'm an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
-My research interests include using computational methods to Explore biological systems and protein drug binding pocket information.
+My research interests include using computational methods to explore biological systems and protein drug binding pocket information.

 # Interests to show in About widget
 interests: